-More and more trendy new apartment buildings are springing up in cities across the country.
+As more and more trendy new apartment buildings are springing up in cities across the country, luxury apartment developers look past regulars like Los Angeles or Washington, DC.
 An unusually high number of upscale rental developments are being built at an unprecedented pace, redefining rental markets nationwide.
-The movement has spread beyond mature metro areas like Miami, FL or San Francisco, CA. The apartment construction focus has shifted significantly, and cities as small as Kansas City, MO or Milwaukee, WI are emerging as the new markets for luxury.
+The movement has spread beyond mature metro areas like Miami, FL or San Francisco, CA as apartment construction focus has shifted significantly, and cities as small as Kansas City, MO or Milwaukee, WI are emerging as the new markets for luxury.

 3 out of 4 New Apartments in 2015 Were High-End, Luxury Construction Up 63% from 2012

 A closer look at the data reveals that in 2015, 75% of all large multi-family rental developments completed were high-end rentals.
 The ratio of high-end to total apartments completed increased by a staggering 63% from 2012.
 In absolute numbers, this translates into 896 luxury multi-family projects of 50+ units (out of a total of 1,188 total projects) completed in 2015, compared to 382 luxury multi-family projects of 50+ units completed 3 years prior.

 Moreover, early 2016 data suggests that the luxury apartment market sees no sign of slowdown.
 Of all large apartment buildings finalized in the first quarter of 2016, 79% were categorized as luxury.

 New developments data was provided to us by our sister division, Yardi Matrix, which covers market intelligence information for apartment buildings of 50 units and larger in 115 U.S. metro areas.
 High-end or luxury rental properties are those classified by Yardi Matrix as discretionary (Class A+/A) and high mid-range (Class A-/B+) properties.
 More details about the methodology are at the end of this article.